EliAndrewC/l7r/rules/03-combat.md

 ## Archery Rules

-Here are the high-level things we are trying to accomplish with these rules:
+Here are some high-level expectations that anyone should have when using a bow and arrow, which are reflected in the archery rules:

 - You miss more often than with normal attacks.
 - You deal more damage than normal hits when you do hit.
 - There is more variance (e.g. the amount of damage is more randomized).
 - Bushi school knacks can help (specifically double attack, iaijutsu, and counterattack).
-- Hitting close targets is easier than hitting targets far away.
+- Hitting close targets is easier than hitting targets which are far away.
 - Taking cover helps you avoid being hit.

 Shooting a bow and arrow works much like any other attack.
-You make a normal initiative roll, and each action can be an attack, made with the regular **attack** skill.
+You make a normal initiative roll, and each action die can be spent to make an archery attack, made with the regular **attack** skill.
 However, *all* types of bonuses to attack rolls and damage rolls for *all* types of attacks stack (e.g. a 4th Dan Kakita bushi gets +2k0 + 5 to archery attack rolls because they get to add both the +1k0 iaijutsu and +1k0 double attack to the attack roll from their 1st Dan, +5 to iaijutsu attack rolls from their 2nd Dan, and +5 to damage from their 4th Dan technique which is normally to iaijutsu).

 When firing an arrow, you receive a bonus to your attack roll equal to the number of phases the action was held.
 This number resets to zero after another arrow is fired, e.g. if someone has a phase 1 action and a phase 2 action, and they fire an arrow in phase 5, then they get +4 to their attack roll (because they were holding the action for 4 phases).
 If they fire another arrow in the same phase, they receive a +0 bonus since firing the first arrow reset the accumulated bonus to 0.
 You may also spend any number of extra actions available in the current phase to get +5 to the attack roll per extra action spent, and any bonuses from holding those actions also apply.
 Finally, characters with the iaijutsu skill receive an additional bonus to their attack roll equal to their iaijutsu.